VMware Tanzu Greenplum for Kubernetes Version 2.3 Release Notes

 Additional Kubernetes environments, such as Minikube, can be used for testing or demonstration purposes.

-Pivotal Greenplum 2.1.0 is a minor release that includes these changes:
+VMware Tanzu Greenplum 2.1.0 is a minor release that includes these changes:

 - It is now possible to add the PXF and Greenplum Text services to an existing cluster deployment.
 See Adding PXF to an Existing Greenplum Cluster and Adding GPText to an Existing Greenplum Cluster for more information.